aguirrerjg/Liferay-Travels-Back/README.md

 The steps are:
 - Create a new module with blade `blade create -t rest-builder -p com.liferay.travels.rest liferay-travels-rest`
 - Define our API with the OpenAPI YAML file and the config YAML file and execute the REST Builder
+- Implement the resource endpoints in the ResourceImpl classes